pyOpenSci/handbook/community/events/sprints.md

 ### Issue and PR triage
 The biggest effort after a sprint will be triaging & addressing issues and pull requests that have been submitted during the sprint.
 This could take 1-2 weeks and up to a month depending on the scope of each change submitted.

-If there are new issues with no associated pull request, you can
+If there are new issues with no associated pull request, you can:

-1. Invite the issue author to submit a pr if the change seems reasonable and they are up to the task.
+1. Invite the issue author to submit a PR if the change seems reasonable and they are up to the task.
 2. If the issue is one that we agree should be addressed, then label the issue with `help-wanted` / `sprintable`  so someone else can tackle it at our next pyOpenSci sprint.

 Review each pull request submitted (or invite community members to review) and determine if the pull request looks good as is or requires changes following the standard GitHub review process.